scrapbook

 • Heroku is a platform as a service that's designed specifically for serving applications.
 You don't need to have a credit card to create an API on Heroku, but you'll be limited by what's offered through the free tier.

 • AppEngine is part of Google Cloud and is also a way to serve apps.
-You do need a credit card to create an app on AppEngine, but once it's set up you can go to your appengine settings and set the daily spending limit to 0.
+You do need a credit card to create an app on AppEngine, but once it's set up you can and set the daily spending limit to 0.
 This will keep you from being charged.

 I'll start with Heroku, then talk about AppEngine and finally show you how to query your API using Python. :)